cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

 ## Next up

 Time to add a third message to make it possible for a player to [reject a game](./03-starport-08-reject-game).
-Now that you know how to do it, next time, add the event in one go as part of the message handling.
+Now that you know how to do it, add the event next time in one go as part of the message handling.

-That's one the goals of the [next section](./03-starport-08-reject-game).
+That is one the goals of the [next section](./03-starport-08-reject-game).
 Another goal of the next section is to make your checkers blockchain more resistant to spam.